Skip to main content

 Payload

-The maximum weight a robot can carry while maintaining specified performance.
+The maximum weight a robot can carry at its end effector while maintaining specified performance.

 PID Control